 William Copley’s eponymous gallery was a short-lived venture led by the artist and his brother-in-law John Ployardt, (b.
 1916 – d.
 1968).
 Ployardt was an artist and early animator for Disney who had introduced Copley to Surrealism.
 Together the two operated the first proper California venue to show art primarily by the Surrealists, exhibiting René Magritte, Joseph Cornell, Yves Tanguy, Roberto Matta Echaurren, Man Ray and Max Ernst.
-A modest bungalow on 257 North Cannon Drive in Beverly Hills was converted into a gallery space that would exhibit these six titans of Surrealism.
+A modest bungalow on 257 North Canon Drive in Beverly Hills was converted into a gallery space that would exhibit these six titans of Surrealism.
 It lasted only six months: September 1948 to February 1949.

 Though by no means a financial success, the gallery provided Copley with an introduction to several key artists whose influence played a pivotal part in Copley’s artistic life.
-These artists were Man Ray, Max Ernst and Marcel Duchamp, who did not show at the gallery but nevertheless provided Copley and Ployardt with major assistance in getting the project off the ground.
+These artists were Man Ray, Max Ernst and Marcel Duchamp.
+Duchamp did not show at the gallery but nevertheless provided Copley and Ployardt with major assistance in getting the project off the ground.
 Operating the gallery would also be the beginning of Copley’s passion for collecting, an enterprise Copley continued for the rest of his life.

 By Copley’s own account, the idea for the gallery was financially insensible from the start, which did little to discourage the two young entrepreneurs.
 Emboldened by their youth, their drinking, (“In those days I drank perhaps more than I do now,” Copley wrote), and a shared taste for adventure, they first approached Hollywood resident Man Ray with their proposal.
 Copley writes about the meeting in his memoir Portrait of the Artist as a Young Dealer: